oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 With the DAG in mind, we can now proceed to implement the Beam job.
 Let’s create a new file for our job in the `oppia/core/jobs/batch_jobs` directory.

+> [!IMPORTANT]
 > **Practice 3: Decide on suitable names for the module and job.**
-> Follow the conventions mentioned in the [Apache Beam Jobs Wiki](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#testing-apache-beam-jobs).
+> Hint: Follow the conventions mentioned in the [Apache Beam Jobs Wiki](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#testing-apache-beam-jobs).

 Per the Oppia documentation for Beam Jobs: